GonzaloJCC/BlackJack/README.md

 ---

-## Game Rules
-- The dealer must stand on all 17.
-- A split after another split is not allowed.
-- A double after a split is not allowed.
-- The game is played with 6 decks, and every 15 rounds the decks are swapped with 6 new ones.
-- A win with Blackjack multiplies the bet by **2.5**.
-- A win without Blackjack multiplies the bet by **2**.

----

 ## Known Issues:
 - Players cannot bet when their chips are between 0 and 1 in no gui mode.